rishika-deshmukh/Sentinel-AI/README.md

 ### 1. 🎮 Dynamic Stackelberg Game Engine — RASRO

-SentinelAI uses a **Risk-Adaptive Security Response Optimization (RASRO)** approach to model the interaction between an adaptive insider and the SOC.

-- **Multi-Turn Interactions:** Models cybersecurity as a dynamic game where the SOC (Leader) and Insider (Follower) respond to each other's actions over multiple turns.
+- Models the **SOC as the Leader** and the **Insider as the Follower** across multiple interactions.
-- **Adaptive Response:** The defense response changes based on the current threat state and previous attacker behavior.
-- **Stateful Evaluation:** Uses historical interaction data stored in PostgreSQL instead of treating every event as an isolated incident.
-- **Attacker Adaptation Score (AAS):** Measures how much the attacker's strategy changes between interactions.
-- **Response Effectiveness Score (RES):** Measures how effectively the previous defensive action handled the current threat.
+- Uses PostgreSQL history to track changing attacker behavior.
+- Calculates **AAS (Attacker Adaptation Score)** and **RES (Response Effectiveness Score)**.
-- **Mitigation Decisions:** Uses the evaluated state to support actions such as `REVOKE_SESSION`, `RESTRICT_ACCESS`, and other security responses.
+- Supports adaptive mitigation actions such as `REVOKE_SESSION` and `RESTRICT_ACCESS`.

-### 2. 🤖 Explainable AI (XAI) Pipeline
+### 2. 🤖 Explainable AI (XAI)

-SentinelAI combines machine learning with explainability to identify unusual user behavior and understand why an event was flagged.

-- **Multivariate Anomaly Detection:** Uses **Isolation Forest** and **One-Class SVM** to analyze behavioral signals such as data transferred, login hours, and sensitive file access.
+- Uses **Isolation Forest** and **One-Class SVM** to detect unusual user behavior.
+- Analyzes signals such as data transfer, login times, and sensitive file access.
-- **Tree SHAP Attribution:** Shows which behavioral features contributed most to the anomaly score.
+- Uses **Tree SHAP** to show which features contributed to an anomaly decision.
-- **Analyst-Friendly Results:** Provides interpretable feature contributions instead of only returning a binary anomaly decision.

 ### 3. 🔐 Post-Quantum Cryptography (PQC)

-SentinelAI includes a post-quantum cryptography layer to protect sensitive security decisions and audit records.

-#### 🔑 ML-KEM — Key Encapsulation

-**ML-KEM (Module-Lattice-Based Key-Encapsulation Mechanism)** is used for post-quantum secure key establishment.
+- **ML-KEM:** Used for post-quantum secure key establishment.

-It provides a way for the system to establish shared cryptographic keys while being designed to remain secure against attacks from future quantum computers.

-#### ✍️ ML-DSA — Digital Signatures

-**ML-DSA (Module-Lattice-Based Digital Signature Algorithm)** is used to digitally sign important security decisions and audit records.
+- **ML-DSA:** Used for digital signatures on security decisions and audit records.

-The system can cryptographically sign:

-- Telemetry evaluation results
-- Orchestrator decisions
-- Incident records
-- Mitigation actions
-- Audit events

-This helps provide **integrity, authenticity, and tamper detection** for security records.

-#### 🛡️ PQC-Protected Audit Trail

-The combination of **ML-KEM and ML-DSA** provides the cryptographic layer used to protect sensitive communication and security records.
+- Protects the integrity and authenticity of important security events.

-> **ML-KEM → Secure Key Establishment → ML-DSA → Signed Security Decisions → PostgreSQL Audit Record**
+> **ML-KEM → Secure Key Establishment → ML-DSA → Signed Security Decision → PostgreSQL Audit Record**

 ### 4. 📈 Interactive Ablation Simulator

-- **Live React Dashboard:** Provides an interactive dashboard using Recharts to visualize telemetry and multi-cycle attack simulations.
+- React dashboard for multi-cycle attack simulations.
-- **Scenario-Based Simulation:** Supports scenarios such as **Massive Exfiltration** and **Stealth Evasion**.
+- Supports scenarios such as **Massive Exfiltration** and **Stealth Evasion**.
+- Visualizes **AAS, RES, attacker adaptation, and defense response**.
-- **Research Validation:** Compares static detection approaches with the adaptive game-theoretic approach through live graphs and metrics.
+- Compares static detection with the adaptive game-theoretic approach.
-- **Multi-Cycle Evaluation:** Allows attacker behavior and defensive responses to be observed across multiple interaction turns.

 ---